katzemelli/rag_melissa/README.md

 cli: python generate.py

 use aks.py to retrieve information.
-cli: python ask.py "Why is the sky blue?"
+cli: python ask.py "Why is the sky blue?" or something what is related to your docs.